davin rey administrative law

 WHAT IS PROCEDURAL FAIRNESS?

-• Actual Bias: When the decision-maker has prejudged the case and cannot be persuaded otherwise.
+• - Actual Bias: When the decision-maker has pre-determined their decision subjectively and cannot be persuaded otherwise.

 • Failure to consider relevant information